f5devcentral/f5-agility-labs-xc/docs/class4/lab2.rst

    .. image:: _static/lab2-task1-001.png
       :width: 800px

 #.
-In the Demo Bank API app, navigate to the /api/customerlookup/getbylastname endpoint, expand it, and click Try it
+In the Demo Bank API app, navigate to the /api/customerlookup/getbylastname endpoint, expand it, and click Try it out.
- out.

    .. image:: _static/lab2-task0-001.png
       :width: 800px

-   The 'getbylastname' is a shadow API endpoint that is not approved for use.

-   A shadow API refers to an undocumented or unintended API endpoint that exists alongside officially supported APIs, often posing security or operational risks due to lack of visibility or management.

 #.
 Enter 'Stark' in the "lastname" field..